 4. Preparing the new USB outlet and removing the old components

-Before we install the new USB outlet, we ensure power to the receiver is off.
+Before we install the new USB power point, we ensure power to the receiver is off.
 Using a voltage tester, we check that power has been cut to the pertinent power point before commencing with any installation.
 Once certain that there is no power to the outlet, we start by removing the cover plate and the screws that hold the old outlet into place.

 5. Disconnect the wiring and connect the new outlet